sshirahmad/sshirahmad/README.md

 - 👋 Hi, I’m @sshirahmad
-- 👀 I’m interested in Deep Learning and Computer Vision!
+- 👀 I’m interested in Deep Learning, Machine Learning, Computer Vision, and Causality!
-- 💞️ I’m looking to collaborate on developing exaplainable deep learning models and causal inference.
+- 💞️ I’m looking to apply my skills and knowledge in real-world application.
-- 📫 The best way to reach me is to use my email: sshirahm@uwaterloo.ca.
+- 📫 The best way to reach me is to use my email: shayan.shirahmadi@gmail.com.

 <!---
 sshirahmad/sshirahmad is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.